exonum/exonum-java-binding/exonum-java-binding/core/rust/ejb-app/TUTORIAL.md

 #### Finalize Configuration

-There is one specific parameter here:
-- `--ejb-artifact-uri` for the URI of Java service artifact.

 ```$sh
 $ cargo run -- finalize testnet/sec.toml testnet/node.toml \
-    --ejb-artifact-uri 'path_to_your_service_artifact.jar' \
     --public-configs testnet/pub.toml
 ```

 ### Step 3.
 Run Configured Node

+There are several required parameters here:
 - `--ejb-classpath` for a classpath of Java service runtime.
 - `--ejb-libpath` for a path to Java bindings native libraries.
 - `--ejb-port` for port that your service will use for communication.
  Java Binding does not use Exonum Core ports directly.

 ```$sh
 $ cargo run -- run -d testnet/db -c testnet/node.toml --public-api-address 127.0.0.1:3000 \